tessereth/tag-api/README.md

 # Generic Tagging JSON API

-This is an implementation of the coding challenge https://gist.github.com/dradford/9407c8c6af5ea3469596
+This is an implementation of the coding challenge https://gist.github.com/dradford/9407c8c6af5ea3469596.
+It was written in only two hours so be nice.

 ## Setup